tt-isv-org/scc/article/details.md

 oc adm policy add-scc-to-user my-custom-scc -z my-custom-sa
 ```

-**NOTE**: The preferred approach would be to use an RBAC role for this association.
-You would create a role that would link to the SCC, and then create a role binding to link the service account with the role.
-See [Role-based access to security context constraints](https://docs.openshift.com/container-platform/4.7/authentication/managing-security-context-constraints.html#role-based-access-to-ssc_configuring-internal-oauth) for more details.
+**NOTE**: The preferred approach is to associate an SCC with a service account via an RBAC role: Create a role, associate the SCC with the role, and bind the service account to the role.
+See [Role-based access to security context constraints](https://docs.openshift.com/container-platform/4.7/authentication/managing-security-context-constraints.html#role-based-access-to-ssc_configuring-internal-oauth) for more details on how to accomplish this.

 ## Deployment manifests